Ensembl/ensembl-website-help-and-docs/docs/about-ensembl/about-us/the-ensembl-project/the-ensembl-team.md

 ### Microbes

-Responsible for fungal, protist and prokaryotic genomes.
+Responsible for importing community annotation of fungal, protist and prokaryotic genomes.

 ### Plants

-Responsible for plant genomes, focusing particularly on crop species.
+Responsible for importing community annotation of plant genomes, focusing particularly on crop species such as wheat, rice and barley.

 ### Metazoa

-Responsible for invertebrate genomes.
+Responsible for importing community annotation of invertebrate genomes.

 ### WormBase/AGR